Courtesy of Hutton Brickyards

 Plus a bonus hotel in New York’s Capital Region worth adding an extra hour to your drive.

-Last year, the pandemic and subsequent lockdown fueled a flee north to New York’s upstate region.
+In 2020, the pandemic and subsequent lockdown fueled a flee north to New York’s upstate region.
 As more and more city dwellers opted for the countryside, many towns in the Hudson Valley and Catskills saw a swelling number of permanent residents, causing real estate prices to rise exponentially in some locations.

 But for those who stayed in the city, a weekend getaway upstate is easily attainable within a one- to three-hour drive of Manhattan.
 And after several new hotels opened last year across the region, even more hotels and resorts are debuting in 2021, catapulting the vibrant Catskills hotel scene of the 1950s into a new golden age.

 Read on for the best new 2021 hotel openings in the Catskills and Hudson Valley—plus one just a little farther north in the Capital Region that’s totally worth adding an extra hour to your road trip.